 Livestream at St Mirin’s Cathedral

 Nothing is ever straightforward!
 As you know, engineers were making final checks before work was to commence and we have been advised that the original proposal was not the most practical solution to our problem.
 Since the cost is going to be around £100,000, we all must be sure that such an amount of money is being spent in the best and most prudent way.
 In practice, this means a delay to the commencement of the works, which will now take place early in 2021.
 As parishioners of the cathedral parish, who will ultimately have to foot the costs, we hope that you agree that a slight delay to ensure that the most cost-efficient and enduring solution is found is worth our present discomfort.
-A temporary solution to heat the cathedral—especially over the Christmas period—is now being explored.

 During the pandemic, we have added a second Saturday Vigil and a Sunday evening Mass to our weekly rota.